Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-We were also interested to see the extent to which Teleoscope could hold up in a simulated production environment and welcomed ongoing bug reports.
-Therefore, the interface was developed to be robust enough for participants to use on their own devices, outside of a lab environment.
+We were also interested in observing the extent to which \textit{Teleoscope} could hold up in a simulated production environment and welcomed ongoing bug reports from participants.
+We therefore had to ensure the interface was robust enough for participants to use on their own devices, outside of a lab environment.